ray-project/ray/doc/source/cluster/running-applications/job-submission/quickstart.rst

 By default, this uses port 8265.

 If you are using a local Ray Cluster (``ray start --head``), you can connect directly at ``http://127.0.0.1:8265``.
 If you are using a Ray Cluster started on VMs or Kubernetes, you can follow the instructions there for setting up network access from a client.

-..
-TODO: Add links to networking tips for VMs and kubernetes.
+See :ref:`Using a Remote Cluster <jobs-remote-cluster>` for tips.

 To tell the Ray Jobs CLI how to find your Ray Cluster, we will pass the Ray Dashboard address.
 This can be done by setting the ``RAY_ADDRESS`` environment variable: